Add xrootd compatibility to PU::ChainWrapper

 Related tasks, which I'm not going to make an issue for: we may want to expand the PU::DefaultCVUniverse to hold a TChain, instead of a CHW.

-#1 Updated by Andrew Olivier 11 months ago
+#1 Updated by Andrew Olivier about 1 year ago

 - When using xrootd, I suspect that UNIX glob() won't pick up the directories used because it doesn't "know anything" about the xrootd protocol.
 I think the same would be true if I gave it a http URL or something.
 I have not yet tried to find symptoms of this problem though.